 So many of you are experiencing such crisis in your lives.
 I can only hope that each and every one of you know that my wish is not only to give you hope and comfort through this web site, but also to raise the collective energy to help you through these tough times.

-For you to share with my blessing, hoping it will do some good for someone as well as allow me to release a little bit of pain.
-Please just call me J. Thanks!
 Here is my story.
 It is exhausting to tell.
 I feel like I need to tell it though, because for the first time in my life my silence and shame about being married to a sex addict is ending and I am opening up to sharing and hence, erasing the fear.
 Forgive me if my details are confusing at any point.
 I have large portions of memory/time that are lost to me.
 I guess we can experience something like PTSD when we have internalized being married to an addict for so long.
 What do you think?
-I am intelligent, capable and loving, from a loving childhood home, yet I have not escaped the pain of sex addiction in my marriage. […]
+I am intelligent, capable and loving, from a loving childhood home, yet I have not escaped the pain of sex addiction in my marriage. (more…)

 I have decided to post her story here, with just a few portions deleted and with my thoughts placed within her story in bold.
 The reason that I have chosen to feature Thora’s story is because she is an active Sex Addict with multiple addictions who is in a relationship with another Sex Addict who is also a drug addict.

 Why should we care about this?
 Well, first, because she is a woman in pain who has reached out to us.
 And, in addition, her minimizing and denial is so perfectly articulated I felt that my readers would get a better understanding of how Sex Addicts tick.

 I have been brutally critical with Thora and I hope she will understand that the only way she can ever recover is to face her addictions and do the things she must to change her life.
 It will be interesting to see if she is up to the challenge.